Nitrokey/nitrokey-start-firmware/doc/gnuk-keytocard-noremoval.rst

 For the steps before the last step, please see `keytocard with removing keys on PC`_.

-.. _keytocard removing keys: gnuk-keytocard
+.. _keytocard with removing keys on PC: gnuk-keytocard

 Here is the session log of the last step.